Data Privacy Notice

 Your rights and your personal data

-Unless subject to an exemption [under the GDPR], you have the following rights with respect to your personal data: –
+Unless subject to an exemption under UK GDPR, you have the following rights with respect to your personal data:

 - The right to request a copy of your personal data which Bike for Good holds about you;

 - The right to request that Bike for Good corrects any personal data if it is found to be inaccurate or out of date;

 - The right to request your personal data is erased where it is no longer necessary for Bike for Good to retain such data;